 It’s about 3 miles from the hut down to the Lafayette Place Trailhead and it’s a whole lot of down.
 You’re in the woods right after you leave the hut but then as you make your way down the ridge, the woods opens up a bit along a cliff line and you have views back up to Lafayette, Lincoln and the rest of the Franconia Ridge.

 After that you drop fairly steeply off the end of the ridge and then eventually come back to the point where the Falling Waters Trail had veered off.
-From here, it’s just a bit back to the trailhead.
+From here, it’s just a bit back to the trailhead and your vehicle at the parking lot.

 You can see the entire photoset for this hike on Flickr.